-1g.
+Requirements for 1g.
 VISITORS/VOLUNTEERS

-- □ Restrict non-essential visitors/volunteers. - Examples of essential visitors include: DHS Child Protective Services, Law Enforcement, etc. - Examples of non-essential visitors/volunteers include: Parent Teacher Association (PTA), classroom volunteers, etc. - Diligently screen all visitors/volunteers for symptoms and ask questions about symptoms and any close contact with someone diagnosed with COVID-19 upon every entry.
+- Restrict non-essential visitors/volunteers. - Examples of essential visitors include: DHS Child Protective Services, Law Enforcement, etc. - Examples of non-essential visitors/volunteers include: Parent Teacher Association (PTA), classroom volunteers, etc. - Diligently screen all visitors/volunteers for symptoms and ask questions about symptoms and any close contact with someone diagnosed with COVID-19 upon every entry.
 Restrict from school property any visitor known to have been exposed to COVID-19.
-See the COVID-19 Exclusion Summary Guide. - Visitors/volunteers must wash or sanitize their hands upon entry and exit. - Visitors/volunteers must maintain six-foot distancing, wear face coverings, and adhere to all other provisions of the Ready Schools, Safe Learners guidance.
+See the COVID-19 Exclusion Summary Guide. - Visitors/volunteers must wash or sanitize their hands upon entry and exit. - Visitors/volunteers must maintain 6 feet of physical distancing, wear face coverings, and adhere to all other provisions of this guidance.